deviationist/macos-automator-audio-tools/README.md

 iconutil -c icns MyIcon.iconset rm -R MyIcon.iconset```

 Find the app-file you want to apply the icon to, right click and click "Get Info".
 Then drag-n-drop the icon file to the upper left corner on top of the current icon.
+In some cases you can also just drag-n-drop the PNG instead of creating the iconset.
 Et voila!